Short Film from Caltech’s Resnick Sustainability Institute Celebrates the Breakthrough Technology

 At the heart of the film, is Toutov’s discovery that an abundant and inexpensive potassium-based material that looks like ordinary table salt can be used as a catalyst for one of the most studied chemical reactions of the past decade.

 There are a variety of significant benefits of this discovery: the potassium catalyst is renewable (it can be made entirely from plant matter), non-toxic, biodegradable, and, considerably less expensive than the precious metal catalysts currently used in the production of consumer goods.
-Importantly, manufacturers can start using the immediately since it requires no new infrastructure or training to implement.
+Importantly, manufacturers can start using the technology immediately since it requires no new infrastructure or training to implement.

 Compared to today’s precious metal catalysts, the cost of the new potassium catalyst can be anywhere from hundreds to tens of thousands of times less expensive.
-The considerable financial incentive is an enormous enabler for companies to start using this to produce everything from space-age materials and substances that safely protect crops from disease all the way to perfumes and cosmetics in an environmentally friendly manner.
+The considerable financial incentive is an enormous enabler for companies to start using this technology to produce everything from space-age materials and substances that safely protect crops from disease all the way to perfumes and cosmetics in an environmentally friendly manner.

 “With this catalyst, we have finally shown that truly sustainable chemistry may actually be possible,” Said Toutov, adding that potassium is about 25 million times more abundant on Earth than precious metal elements (which mean that while current catalyst materials like platinum and palladium are at risk of depletion, potassium will be plentiful in the centuries to come).